Contentify/Contentify/readme.md

 Contributions welcome!
 Create an issue right here on GitHub whenever you spot a bug.
 If you have a solution that fixes the bug, create a fork, commit your changes and then create a pull request.
-Do not hesitate to create a pull request for bug fixes or new features.
+Especially do not hesitate to create a pull request for new features.

 #### PHP Coding style